joedolson/my-calendar/src/readme.txt

 = Rich Event Calendar Features =

-You'll find enormous design flexibility fo your custom calendar.
+You'll find enormous design flexibility for your custom calendar.
 With recurring event support, design customization tools, custom templating, and category and venue support out of the box, My Calendar gives you a great feature set to get your calendar set up.

 = Built with Accessibility in Mind =